evannetwork/tnt-docs/docs/v0.3/For Developers/partner-integration/async-and-draft-states.md

 - identity: Can be polled every 15 seconds
 - contact: Should not be polled.
 Can take days.

-You can take the following function to resolve, when a credential is finished.
+You can take the following function to wait until a credential is finished.
 The function takes the same arguments than the ``sendAndLogRequest`` of the previous examples.

 ```js
 const fetch = require('node-fetch');